 Even if it's a justified expenses because your business has increased and you have more, it still can trigger.
 The only thing you can do in this case is make sure you’re prepared by knowing what you can use as expenses for your business and having all your expenses entered into a system.
 Also, ensure you have all your back up receipts available for when you need them.

 That’s it.
 As long as you’re tracking everything properly and you've got all your back up documents, then you have nothing to worry about.
 Just be aware that it can potentially prompt an audit.

-Do you consecutively late file taxes such as corporate tax returns, GST, sales tax returns, etc. This is a big one.
-If you file late one time, not so much, but multiple times?...You are ringing a bell that says “Ding!
+Do you consecutively file taxes late?
+Such as corporate tax returns, GST, sales tax returns, etc. This is a big one.
+If you file late once, no big deal, but multiple times?...You are ringing a bell that says “Ding!
 Ding!
 Pick me!
 Pick me!”

 It’s important to report all your sources of income.
 If you miss a T4 or one of the slips that comes for your investments, this can be an audit prompt as well.
 Their thought process is, "Well you didn't report this, so what else didn't you report?"
 And it happens; it can be an honest mistake.

 Higher Expenses Than Industry Standard: